Skip to main content

 Cornell University

-Pre-Collegiate Summer Scholars Program (PSSP) Resident Advisor Position Description
+Pre-Collegiate Summer Scholars Program Resident Advisor Position Description

-The Pre-Collegiate Summer Scholars Program (PSSP) is an invitation-only 7-week program designed to help admitted Cornell students to prepare for their first year at Cornell.
+The Pre-Collegiate Summer Scholars Program (PSSP) is an invitation-only 4-week program designed to help admitted Cornell students prepare for their first year at Cornell.
+Following a recent program review, PSSP was shortened from its previous 7-week format.
 For more information on the PSSP program, please visit the PSSP page on the Learning Strategies Website.
-To best support the program, PSSP hires residential staff to oversee approximately 200 incoming first-year students which includes Resident Directors (RDs), Resident Advisors (RAs) as well as live-in Program Mentors (PM).
+To best support the program, PSSP hires residential staff to oversee approximately 200 incoming first-year students which includes Resident Directors (RDs), Resident Advisors (RAs) as well as Program Mentors (PMs).

 Please note, Cornell Housing and Residential Life (HRL) only supports the selection of PSSP Resident Advisors.
-If you are interested in applying to be a PM, please visit the PSSP Summer Residential Positions page.
-RD positions will be posted via the Cornell Employment website as these are full-time temporary positions.
+If you are interested in applying to be a PM, please reach out to the program at cu-pssp@cornell.edu.

 A Pre-Collegiate Summer Scholars Program (PSSP) Resident Advisor (hereinafter referred to as PSSP RA) is a live-in student leader who works to carry out the mission and values of Cornell University and Housing and Residential Life (HRL) within a residential community.
-RAs must commit to enhancing the overall residential experience of students at Cornell University by supporting the HRL Pillars (Belonging at Cornell, Social Responsibility, Academic Empowerment, Culture of Care, and Navigating Transition).
-RAs accomplish this by building community through intentional engagement, maintaining safety and security, and connecting residents to campus resources.
-RAs also build relationships with their team and full-time staff members to strengthen a sense of belonging in the community.
+PSSP RAs must commit to enhancing the overall residential experience of students at Cornell University.
+PSSP RAs accomplish this by building community through intentional engagement, maintaining safety and security, and connecting residents to campus resources.
+PSSP RAs also build relationships with their team and full-time staff members to strengthen a sense of belonging in the community.

 Time Commitment